nicholasbair/lstm-rainfall/README.md

 plt.show()
 ```

-The model is trained across 100 epochs, and a batch size of 448 (equal to the number of data points in the training set) is specified.
+The model is trained across 100 epochs, and a batch size of 712 (equal to the number of data points in the training and validation set) is specified.

+Here is a plot of the training vs. validation loss:

+(5)